Voltstro-Studios/UnityVoltBuilder/README.md

 ![Preview](preview.jpg)

-Its recommended to dock the window somewhere for convince.
+It is recommended to dock the window somewhere for convince.

-## Supported Versions

-This tool was built and tested for Unity 2019.4 on Windows.

-Other OSes should work; however, no testing has been done on them.

 ## Build Actions